 Bruce R. Pfaff, the founding shareholder of Pfaff, Gill & Ports, Ltd., was recently inducted as a Fellow of the American College of Trial Lawyers at the 2017 Spring Meeting of the College in Boca Raton, Florida.
 Fellowship in the College is an invitation-only honor extended to the best the trial bar in the United States and Canada.

-Pfaff, Gill & Ports, Ltd. is proud to announce that founder Bruce R. Pfaff has been selected by his peers for inclusion in the 23rd Edition of The Best Lawyers in America® for his work in the following practice areas: Personal Injury Litigation - Plaintiffs and Product Liability Litigation - Plaintiffs.
+Bruce R. Pfaff, founding partner of Pfaff, Gill & Ports, Ltd., has been selected by his peers for inclusion in the 23rd Edition of The Best Lawyers in America® for his work in the following areas: Personal Injury Litigation – Plaintiffs and Product Liability Litigation – Plaintiffs.

 Matthew D. Ports of Pfaff, Gill & Ports, Ltd. recently negotiated a $1.8 million settlement for the wrongful death of a newborn, survived by his loving mother and father.
 We claimed that the delivering physician and the nurses failed to identify the baby’s deteriorating condition as could be seen on the fetal monitoring strips.
 We believe that a c-section done at any time in the hours before delivery would have easily saved the child.

-Bruce R. Pfaff and Matthew D. Ports of Pfaff, Gill & Ports, Ltd., recently settled a medical malpractice case on behalf of a 64-year-old woman who was negligently treated at Northwest Community Hospital in Arlington Heights back in May 2011.
-On December 30, 2015, Judge James N. O'Hara approved the $5 million settlement agreement that was reached between the family, three defendants doctors, their employer, Nephrology Associates of Northern Illinois and Indiana, and the hospital.
-The case was set to begin trial on January 4, 2016, in the Circuit Court of Cook County, Illinois.
+Pfaff & Gill, Ltd. Trial Lawyers and Matthew Ports of Pfaff, Gill & Ports, Ltd., recently settled a medical malpractice case on behalf of a 64-year-old woman who was negligently treated at Northwest Community Hospital in Arlington Heights back in May 2011.
+On December 30, 2015, Judge James N. O’Hara approved the $5 million settlement agreement that was reached between the family, three defendants doctors, their employer, Nephrology Associates of Northern Illinois and Indiana, and the hospital.
+The case was set to be gin trial on January 4, 2016, in the Circuit Court of Cook County, Illinois.
+Continue reading.